jonatanhal/jonatanhal.github.io/_posts/2016-02-18-protostar-net.md

 >## About
 >
->This level tests the ability to convert binary integers into ascii representation.
+>This level tests the ability to convert binary integers into ASCII representation.

-In the previous challenge, we converted a ascii integer into a binary representation.
+In the previous challenge, we converted a ASCII integer into a binary representation.
 This time, we do the opposite.

 {% highlight python %}